 PRO: You Can Trust Your Roommate

 When living with a sibling, you know you have a roommate that you can trust.
 If he or she is late on rent payments or isn’t contributing to chores, you won’t be alone when addressing the situation–your parents can back you up.
+However, bringing your parents into the situation could have lasting negative repercussions for both you and your sibling, so be careful when involving your folks.
 Living with a sibling also means having a built-in confidant … just make sure your deep dark secrets don’t get broadcast to the entire family.